pbhak/hackatime-badge/README.md

 # Running locally
 1. Install needed dependencies (`npm i`)
 2. Edit PORT variable in server.js as needed and run server.js

+for any questions, bugs, or concerns, feel free to contact me at @pbhak on the Slack!